solo-io/gloo-docs/gloo/docs/dev/writing-upstream-plugins.md

 {{< /highlight >}}

-Now we've filtered out all endpoints that don't map to the upstream for which we're discovering.
-Finally, we must convert the endpoint to an upstream and append it to our list:
+Now we've filtered out all instances that don't match the upstream for which we're discovering endpoints.

+Finally, we must convert the instance to an endpoint and append it to our list:

 {{< highlight go "hl_lines=40-61 63-64" >}}